 Let me say upfront that the ability of InstaScreen to integrate custom background check solutions is one of the very most exciting features about the system.
 Don’t like the entry screens?
 Make your own!
 Need to provide a custom background check form for one client or a thousand?
 You can do it!
 Don’t like the fact that InstaScreen does not support your funky browser of the month?
 Build your own interface!

 InstaScreen was designed with a flexible background check XML gateway that users can harness if they so desire.
 Before you write me off, let me say that I am more like you and the typical screening firm employee than a developer.

 - I knew nothing of the technical aspects of the XML gateway or of XML itself (I know more now, but not much)

-- I am not a programmer, but I did learn basic in the 1980s and have had computers most of my adult life
+- I am not a programmer, but I did learn the basics in the 1980s and have had computers most of my adult life

-- I have a bit better than average knowledge of IT issues
+- I have a slightly better than average knowledge of IT issues

 - My IQ is at least a two digit number

 - I have a basic understanding of HTML and web sites and how e-commerce works

 In short I am not a tech whiz kid.
 But I was able to self-commission myself to create a custom online rental application for tenant screening to meet the needs of our customers and provide “maximum flexibility” on a customer-by-customer basis.
 And for the most part, the background check project was a success.